Casablanca Clock Tower

 The Casablanca Clock Tower (برج الساعة بالدار البيضاء, Tour de l'horloge de Casablanca) is a clock tower in Casablanca, Morocco.
 Located in United Nations Square, the tower is a 1993 reproduction of one of the oldest French-built structures in the city.
-The original tower was built between 1908-1910 by the French commander Charles Martial Joseph Dessigny, as an identical copy of one he had built in Aïn Séfra when stationed there previously.
+The original tower was built in 1909 by the French commander Charles Martial Joseph Dessigny, and designed by Le Capitaine du Génie Bouillot, as an identical copy of one he had built in Aïn Séfra when stationed there previously.

 It was demolished May 1948.
 The current tower is an almost identical copy rebuilt nearby in 1993.

 History

 The French Army commander Charles Martial Joseph Dessigny, then head of the French department of public facilities in the recently bombarded and occupied Casablanca, ordered the construction of the tower.
 It was completed between 1908-1910, before the Treaty of Fes in 1912, which officially established the French Protectorate.
 This original tower was one of the first things built by the French colonists in Casablanca and in Morocco.
-It reached a height of 30 meters, like another built under Dessigny's command in Aïn Séfra in the Algerian Atlas Mountains when he was stationed there.
+It reached a height of 20 meters, like another built under Dessigny's command in Aïn Séfra in the Algerian Atlas Mountains when he was stationed there.

 The clock tower carried great symbolic significance, as it was a symbol of French power and the dawning of a new order.

-The original tower was demolished in 1948 due to its precarious condition.
-It was then rebuilt near the original location in 1993, with the same design.
+The original Casablanca Clock Tower, ostensibly demolished in 1948 due to structural fragility, faced its fate not just for its condition but also because it obstructed the burgeoning traffic in Place de France.
+It was reborn in 1993, positioned 45 meters away and rotated 45 degrees counterclockwise from its original location — a detail that resonates with its past, exactly 45 years after its demolition, adding a layer of historical intrigue to its reconstruction.